BRASS INC. IS HIRING! WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR 3 POSITIONS!

 - Supervise routine evening, night and weekend activities in the Shelter.

-- Monitor the interior of the shelter at regular intervals during each shift to assure the safety & well-being of residents.
+- Monitor the interior of the shelter at regular intervals during each shift to assure the safety and well-being of

-- Facilitate emergency response & safety procedures with shelter residents.
+- Facilitate emergency response and safety procedures with shelter residents.

 - Work on holidays according to designated shift.